ramayaser66/reading-notes301/401/claass-13.md

   using the` @OneToOne` annotation.

-  NOTE: The `@RestResource` annotation is optional and can be used to customize the endpoint.
+  NOTE: The `@RestResource` annotation is optional and can be used to customize the endpoint

  - ## One-to-Many